graceezhouu/61040-project/README.md

 ![AI UI Sketch](images/ai_ui_final.jpeg)

 - *User Journey*: Sarah arrives at an event, finds the event in LineLines and types into the input box: “line is halfway down the block, moving fast” into the app's feedback form.
 The AI interprets this into ~40 people with an estimated 25 min wait.
 The forecast screen updates with: “About a half an hour wait, fast entry pace, 90% chance of getting in.”
 Sarah sees the summary and decides whether to stay.
 If she disagrees, she has the option to revise the numbers manually / provide more information / flag the response.
-If she agrees she can hit the confirm button or simple do nothing and the timer in the app will provide a countdown to track the passing time.
+If she agrees she can hit the confirm button or simple do nothing, and the timer in the app will provide a countdown to track the passing time that is consistent with output time.

 ## Test Cases & Prompts (What wored, went wrong, remaining issues)